 - Graduation celebration in August to mark the completion of the fellowship training year.

-Elective experiences are negotiated between individual fellows and their track supervisors to expand exposure to psychology training in different settings.
+Elective experiences are negotiated between individual fellows and their emphasis area/major area of study clinical supervisors.